o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/grid-based-movement.md

 ### Simplify the graph with variables

 Script Canvas variables simplify the visual complexity of a graph by replacing connections between nodes with references.
 Graphs may also require certain variables to execute correctly; the value of an output pin may only be valid for a limited time after a node's execution.
-It is best practice to save values as a variable to access them later reliably.
+It is best practice to save values as a variable in order to reliably access them later.
 In this section, you will improve the Script Canvas graph you created previously in this tutorial by using variables.

 1. If your Script Canvas graph is not already open in the Script Canvas editor, **left-click** the {{< icon "open-in-internal-app.svg" >}} button on the Shader Ball's Script Canvas component.